Risk and optimal policies in bandit experiments: Diffusion asymptotics and statistical risk

 \subsection{Minimax risk}

-Following \citet{wald1945statistical}, we define minimax risk as the value of a two player zero-sum game played between nature and the agent.
-Nature's action consists of choosing a prior, $m_{0}\in\mathcal{P}$, over $\mu$, while the agent chooses the policy rule $\pi$.
+Following \citet{wald1945statistical}, we define minimax risk as the value of a two player zero-sum game played between nature and the DM.
+Nature's action consists of choosing a prior, $m_{0}\in\mathcal{P}$, over $\bm{\mu}$, while the DM chooses the policy rule $\pi$.
 The minimax risk $\bar{V}^{*}$ is defined as

 where $V_{\pi}(0;m_{0})$ and $V^{*}(0;m_{0})$ denote the ex-ante Bayes risk under a policy $\pi$, and the minimal Bayes risk, when the prior is $m_{0}$.
-The equilibrium action of nature is termed the least-favorable prior, and that of the agent, the minimax policy.
+The equilibrium action of nature is termed the least-favorable prior, and that of the DM, the minimax policy.
 Under a minimax theorem, which holds if there is a Nash equilibrium to the game (with proper priors), the $\sup$ and $\inf$ operations in (\ref{eq:def of minimax risk}) can be interchanged, so that

-Here, $V_{\pi}(0;\mu)$ denotes the frequentist risk of a policy $\pi$ when the local parameter is $\mu$.
-The last term, $\inf_{\pi\in\Pi}\sup_{\mu}V_{\pi}(0;\mu)$, is perhaps the more common definition of minimax risk.
-We numerically verify the existence of a Nash equilibrium for the one-armed bandit problem in Section \ref{subsec:Minimax-risk-computation}.
+Here, $V_{\pi}(0;\bm{\mu})$ denotes the frequentist risk of a policy $\pi$ when the local parameter is $\bm{\mu}$.
+The last term, $\inf_{\pi\in\Pi}\sup_{\bm{\mu}}V_{\pi}(0;\bm{\mu})$, is perhaps the more common definition of minimax risk.
+Thus, by (\ref{eq:game equivalence}), the problem of computing minimax risk reduces to that of computing Bayes risk under the least favorable prior.